 I also feel that this serum has a potential to boost other skincare products’ efficacy.
 When I think it over, the way that it binds moisture, it could also hold/keep other ingredients better and longer.
 Right?
 Why not?
 It’s definitely possible.

 While Deep Hydration Firming Serum plays synergistically with most serums, I wasn’t able to layer it over Sunday Riley Luna Sleeping Night Oil.
-The logic is simple, Luna is an oil, and this TATCHA serum is water based.
-Oil floats on water, not the other way around.
-I think it’s also got to do with the gel texture, hence a thicker consistency.
+I think it’s got to do with the formulation.
 The serum balls up when I massage it over Luna.
 Even if I don’t massage it, I feel the serum just sits on top.
 I suppose I can layer the serum beforehand, but I prefer Luna to sink into the skin first for good measure.
 That’s probably the only downside, that it might not layer well with other products.

 One of my guilty pleasures it to apply the serum on the back of my hands.
 They can get really dry and parched at times.
 I apply the serum first then layer the brand’s Soothing Silk Hand Cream.
 Not the most efficient in terms of cost versus value, but hey, whatever helps!

 Worth to note, the 30 ml serum is packaged in a good-sized bottle and easy to be carried around during travels.
 I brought it to my work trips a few times and I feel I made the right decision by doing so.
 I always incorporated this serum in the skincare regime if I know I’d be on a flight later on.
 It’s safe net.